curlyparakeet/fox/Reggie.md

 # Reggie the Fox
 This patten should, in theory, make a Foxy hot water bottle cover.
 I've only done this pattern once (crocheting and writing up at the same time) so there ~~might~~ will be mistakes.

-Pull requests to correct mistakes greatly appreciated.
+Corrections to mistakes greatly appreciated!

 You may use this pattern without charge, but you may not sell the pattern or use it to make a product which you sell.